hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_in__350eeb50-d4c9-4568-aeea-44d88f450e7f-0_1.content.md

 By working alongside AI companions, Ainautes are able to:

 -   Increase productivity and efficiency
 -   Minimize errors and accidents
 -   Perform complex tasks that would be impossible for humans alone
-- Improve communication and collaboration among team members
+-   Improve Com<wbr>mu<wbr>ni<wbr>ca<wbr>tion and collaboration among team members

 ## User Stories